ArthurClemens/mod_backup_tarsnap/README.md

 ## Archive creation

 * Backup names follow the scheme: identifier-job-date-time.
 For example: `mysite-database-20141231-065959`.
 * The backup name does not contain information about the cycle it belongs to;  the date in the name is used to infer that information.
-The date always is written as `dddddd-tttttt`.
+The date is 'universal time', written as `dddddd-tttttt`.
 * Jobs for Zotonic backups are: `database` and `files`.
 * A new backup is created as soon as the most recent backup is older than the first delta range.
 * Backups will not be skipped if you activate the module later in the day: when it detects that the most recent backup is older, a new backup is created.
 * Delta ranges can be changed at any time.

-## Cycles
+## Schema

-* Cycles are defined by freeform time delta ranges.
-* The default delta ranges are "1d 1w 1m 1y".
+* Schema cycles are defined by freeform time delta ranges, default: "1d 1w 1m 1y".
 * Each cycle ends at the next delta range; the first cycle runs from 1 day to 1 week old; the second from 1 week to 1 month.
 * The default values will maintain 7 daily backups, 4 weekly backups, 12 montly backups, and after that one backup for each year.
 * You can use  both `120` and `2h` for 2 hours; `3d` for 3 days; `6m` for six months; and so on.
+The minimum delta is 10 minutes to reduce the load on the server and to prevent overlapping tasks.
 * The smallest delta range defines when new backups should be created: as soon as the most recent backup is older than this value (default: 1 day).